KPRATT11/bisearch/README.md

 ## Types of target inputs
-#### bisearch accepts multiple
 *Target input refers to the first input argument when the function is called*
+|
+|

-**Int** - accepts int value  *Note - int inputs are not compatible with string fields*
+**Int** - accepts int value --- *Note - int inputs are not compatible with string fields*

-**Float** - accepts float value  *Note - float inputs are not compatible with string fields*
+**Float** - accepts float value --- *Note - float inputs are not compatible with string fields*

-**Single character string** - accepts single character string  *Note - single character string inputs are only compatible with one word strings*
+**Single character string** - accepts single character string --- *Note - single character string inputs are only compatible with one word strings*

-**Word string** - accepts string of single word  *Note - word strings are only compatible with multiple word strings*
+**Word string** - accepts string of single word --- *Note - word strings are only compatible with multiple word strings*

 ## Types of field inputs
-#### bisearch accepts multiple field inputs these include
 *Field input refers to the second argument when the function is called*
+|
+|
 **2D Array** - accepts any length 2D array

-**Tuple** - accepts any length tuple  *Note - tuples are converted into lists*
+**Tuple** - accepts any length tuple --- *Note - tuples are converted into lists*

-**One Word Strings** - accepts strings without any spaces  *Note - string is split into list of characters*
+**One Word Strings** - accepts strings without any spaces --- *Note - string is split into list of characters*

-**Multiple Word Strings** - accepts strings that are seperated by *one* white space  *Note - string is split into list of words*
+**Multiple Word Strings** - accepts strings that are seperated by *one* white space --- *Note - string is split into list of words*